sina-mansour/neural-identity/README.md

 - nibabel
 - gdist

-You may use a [python virtual environment](https://docs.python.org/3/library/venv.html) to install all of the required packages from <span style="color:red">`./codes/requirements.txt`</span>.
-The following code will take care of virtual environment setup (run in the git repository main directory):
+You may use a [python virtual environment](https://docs.python.org/3/library/venv.html) to install all of the required packages from `./codes/requirements.txt`.
+The following code will take care of virtual environment setup (run in the git repository's main directory):

 ```bash
 python3 -m venv venv/